Starry-Night-736/parking-lot-system/README.md

 * The maximum length of the Parking Lot is **100**, length of the Lane is **UNLIMITED**
 * Cars are firstly assigned to the Parking Lot if not full
 * If the Parking Lot is full, cars are then assigned to the Lane
+* Cars in the Lane are organized similarly to a “queue”, obeying the “FIFO” rule
 * Cars in the Parking Lot are organized similarly to a “stack”, obeying the “LIFO” rule
 * Car number information is recorded as XYZZZZZ (X, Y - capital letters; Z - Arabic numbers or capital letters), i.e. CA48Z12
 * All cars **in the Parking Lot** will be charged ¥5 per hour